 An attorney can start investigating the cause of the accident, find out whether there is a liable party, and talk to the school board or district for you.
 If the driver or someone else was negligent, an attorney can let you know and explain whether you have a strong lawsuit or other options might be better for you and your family.

 4. Contact Family and Friends for Support

 Friends and family can support not only your child but also you.
 They can take down information, remind you of what the doctor has said, and work to keep everyone calm.

 After a school bus accident, school boards and school districts may be nervous about a lawsuit.
 They may want you to make a statement, sign documents or otherwise absolve the driver, school, and school board or district of blame.

 It is important not to sign anything and not to say anything without talking to a school bus accident lawyer.
 Unfortunately, anything you say could hurt your claim.
 For example, telling a school board member you’re fine or the child seems to be doing well can later be used to allege the child was not seriously injured — even if doctors disagree.
 Never sign anything, and keep your comments neutral and limited until you can speak to a legal professional.

 Try to gather as much evidence about the accident as possible.
 If your child’s personal belongings were damaged in the accident, keep them.
 If you can, take photos of the accident scene with your phone.
 Take photos of your child’s injuries, plus keep a list of expenses and receipts from any costs you have incurred.
 Talk to other parents, children or others who saw the accident, and get their contact information.

-Would you like to speak to a school bus accident attorney today?
-Contact Dallas Horton & Associates to speak with one of our attorneys.
+Would you like to speak to an expert personal injury attorney today?
+To speak with one of our legal experts, which is always free, please fell free to contact us here.
 More than 30 percent of our staff speak at least one other language, and we have more than 70 years of combined legal experience.
 We have been serving Nevada area clients for more than 17 years and would be pleased to help you understand whether you should file a lawsuit.